davidjguru/the-russian-llulaby/content/blog/thinking-about-drupal-migrations-examples.md

   using the config sync interface in Drupal, path: ```/admin/config/development/configuration```, in addition to being able to use configuration export/import
   tools: ```drush cex```, ```drush cim```, cause now you sync the migration (the migration file will be saved in database).
 This means that you can write, modify, and execute migrations using the user interface.
 Big surprise.

-   * As a configuration entity, now your migration file will be create a new configuration registry in your Drupal Config System, and keep it alive also when your migrate module will be disabled.
+   * As a configuration object, now your migration file will be create a new configuration registry in your Drupal Config System, and keep it alive also when your migrate module will be disabled.
 To avoid this and delete the config, put your own custom module as a new dependency of the migration in your migration  description file.yml, so the migration will be deleted from Drupal's Active Config just in this moment: